postgresml/postgresml/pgml-cms/blog/semantic-search-in-postgres-in-15-minutes.md

 ---
 description: >-
-  Learn how to implement semantic search in PostgreSQL with nothing but SQL.
+  How to implement semantic search in Postgres with nothing but SQL.
 featured: true
 tags: ["Engineering"]
 ---

-# Semantic Search in Postgres in 15 Minutes
+# Implementing Semantic Search in Postgres in 15 Minutes

 <div align="left">